-The handle_value parameter is the Attribute handle of the value Characteristic Attribute.
+The handle_value parameter is the Handle of the Attribute that will hold the Characteristic's Value.

 The UUID is a 16 or 128 bit UUID in an array of bytes.
-WICED BT Designer will create #defines for the UUIDs.
+WICED BT Designer will create #defines for the UUIDs in the file <appname>_db.h.

-Properties is a bit mask which sets the properties (i.e. read write etc.) The bit mask is defined in wiced_bt_gatt.h
+Properties is a bit mask which sets the properties (i.e. Read, Write etc.) The bit mask is defined in wiced_bt_gatt.h.